pranavmehta-git/pranavmehta-git/README.md

 Before SIPA, I worked on CBDCs, Open Finance, and digital policy at the Central Bank of the UAE, where I learned that systems look orderly from afar and delightfully chaotic up close.

 I also write: sometimes analysis, sometimes humor—often about institutions, technology, and the strange choreography of people inside them.
-At Columbia, I’m the Editor-in-Chief of The Morningside Post and co-author Diplomessy, a column about everyday diplomacy in academic life.
+At Columbia, I write Diplomessy, a column about everyday diplomacy in academic life.

 Outside policy and code: I run, read history, obsess over good dashboards, and occasionally climb mountains with spotty phone service.